ONSdigital/csvcubed/csvcubed/csvcubed/models/cube/qb/README.md

 )
 ```

-**The catalog metadata** - holds the catalog metadata which should describe what the cube contains, who published it, when it was published and how the data is licensed.
-See [here](https://github.com/GSS-Cogs/dataengineer-walkthrough/blob/master/csvcubed-usage/Generating%20Catalog%20Metadata.md#how-to-generate-catalog-metadata) for a discussion on ways of configuring the catalog metadata.
+**The catalog metadata** - holds the catalog metadata which should describe the cube (i.e. a description of its contents), as well details about the publication (e.g. the publisher, its publication date, contact information, and usage restrictions/license).
+Further information on configuring catalog metadata is [available](https://github.com/GSS-Cogs/dataengineer-walkthrough/blob/master/csvcubed-usage/Generating%20Catalog%20Metadata.md#how-to-generate-catalog-metadata).

-**The data** - holds the actual data associated with the cube (as a pandas DataFrame).
-This is technically optional, however your life is generally easier if you can provide it since we can perform additional validations on your cube.
+**The data** - holds the observational data associated with the cube (as a pandas DataFrame).
+Although optional, providing this data allows additional validations on your cube.

 **The column mappings/metadata** - holds a list of `QbColumn`s providing the metadata which describes what each column in `data` contains.